-Tarallucci al Limone (Italian Lemon Knot Cookies)
+Tarallucci al Limone Recipe (Easy Italian Lemon Knot Cookies)

 Tarallucci al Limone never try to impress.
 Instead, they reflect everyday Italian baking.
 Home cooks made them in family kitchens, not pastry shops.
 Their story begins in southern and central Italy, where taralli first appeared as simple bread rings.
 Bakers shaped them by hand, kept them savory, and baked them to last.